Entropy-limited higher-order central scheme for neutron star merger simulations: Special relativistic 1D tests

 We move on now to the standard Riemann problems used as benchmarks in special relativistic hydrodynamics.
 Our first test is the relativistic version of Sod's shock-tube problem \cite{Sod:1978}.
 Assuming a simple ideal fluid EoS of the form \eqref{eq:gamma_law} with adiabatic index $\Gamma = 1.4$, the discontinuous initial data for the pressure $p$, the rest-mass density $\rho$, the velocity $\upsilon$, and the specific energy $\epsilon$ read

 During the evolution the initial discontinuity at $x=0$ splits into a shock wave followed by a contact discontinuity, both travelling to the right, and a rarefaction wave travelling to the left.

 \autoref{fig:Sod} depicts our results at time $t = 0.6$ for the best behaving high-order WENO5 and low-order GODUNOV reconstruction schemes at resolution $\Delta x = 1.25 \times 10^{-3}$.
 It is evident from \autoref{fig:Sod} that the high-order scheme reproduces all the features of the Sod shock-tube quite accurately.
-(A closer examination of the plots reveals the existence of small wiggles on the horizontal parts between the tail of the rarefaction and the shock.)
+A closer examination of the plots reveals the existence of small wiggles on the horizontal parts between the tail of the rarefaction and the shock; see, on the top panel of \autoref{fig:Sod}, the inset zoomed-in view of the horizontal portion of the velocity profile in question.
+The maximum amplitude of these wiggles is of the order of $\sim 10^{-3}$.
 The use of the low-order scheme prevents the appearance of these small wiggles but smears out considerably the profiles of the primitive variables, especially around the contact discontinuity.
 However, whichever scheme is used (low- or high-order) the oscillations at the discontinuities observed in \cite{Guercilena:2016fdl} are not present here.